Oru Malarin Payanam

 Oru Malarin Payanam is a 1985 Indian Tamil-language film, directed by Muktha Srinivasan.
 The film stars Lakshmi, Murali, Urvashi and Sulakshana.
 It is based on the novel of the same name by Anuradha Ramanan.
 The film was released on 7 June 1985.

+Plot

+The plot centers on a family drama involving class division, familial attachment, and the pressure of marriage.

+The story follows the deep bond between two sisters, Nandhini and Sudha, which is tested when a status-conscious man named Murthy rejects an arranged marriage proposal with Sudha due to the class divide between their families.

 Soundtrack

 The soundtrack was composed by Chandrabose.